HexHive/OSTEP-slides/42-mitigations.md

   fact, i.e., when a corrupted pointer is used in the program
 * Over-approximation in the static analysis reduces security guarantees
 * Some attacks remain possible
-    * An attacker is free to modify the outcome of any JCC
+    * An attacker is free to modify the outcome of any conditional jump (e.g., `if` clauses depend on unprotected data values)
-    * An attacker can choose any allowed target at each ICF location
+    * An attacker can choose any allowed target at each indirect control-flow transfer location
     * For return instructions: one set of return targets is too broad and even localized return sets are too broad for most cases
-    * For indirect calls and jumps, attacks like COOP (Counterfeit Object Oriented Programming) have shown that full functions can be used as gadgets
+    * For indirect calls and jumps, attacks like COOP (Counterfeit Object Oriented Programming) have shown that full functions serve as gadgets

 ---

 # Summary and conclusion

 * Deployed mitigations do not stop all attacks
-* Data Execution Prevention stops code injection attacks, but does not stop code reuse attacks
+* ***Data Execution Prevention*** stops code injection attacks, but does not stop code reuse attacks
-* Address Space Layout Randomization is probabilistic, shuffles memory space, prone to information leaks
+* ***Address Space Layout Randomization*** is probabilistic, shuffles memory space, prone to information leaks
-* Stack Canaries are probabilistic, do not protect against direct overwrites, prone to information leaks
+* ***Stack Canaries*** are probabilistic, do not protect against direct overwrites, prone to information leaks
-* CFI restricts control-flow hijack attacks, does not protect against data-only attacks
+* ***CFI*** restricts control-flow hijack attacks, does not protect against data-only attacks

 Don't forget to get your learning feedback through the Moodle quiz!